wandb/docs/docs/guides/hosting/operator.md

 global:
   ...
 ```
-The subsystems "app" and "parquet" will run under the specified service account.
-The other subsystem will be run under the default service account.
+The subsystems "app" and "parquet" runs under the specified service account.
+The other subsystem runs under the default service account.

 If the service account already exists on the cluster, set `create: false`: